VIAddress Still Alive, Also Still Ignoring Customers

 Because of this, their warehouse has now moved to 55335 CORWIN RD, Elkhart Indiana 46514 with the BBB listing two additional addresses at 114 W Sycamore St Elkhart, IN 46516 and the previous warehouse address a short distance away at 530 East Lexington Ave Elkhart, IN 46516.

-Calls and emails from this author to Viadress regarding these issues have also yet to have been returned, despite my knowledge that Viadress is aware of my posts and my desire to speak with them on the record regarding what has happened and what they will do to correct it.
+Calls and emails from this author to VIAddress regarding these issues have also yet to have been returned, despite my knowledge that VIAddress is aware of my posts and my desire to speak with them on the record regarding what has happened and what they will do to correct it.